ibm-cloud-docs/containers/cs_ingress_about.md

 ### Multizone load balancer (MZLB) or Load Balancer for VPC
 {: #mzlb}

-Depending on whether you have a classic or VPC cluster, a Cloudflare multizone load balancer (MZLB) or a Load Balancer for VPC health checks your ALBs.A Cloudflare multizone load balancer (MZLB) health checks your ALBs.
+Depending on whether you have a classic or VPC cluster, a Cloudflare multizone load balancer (MZLB) or a Load Balancer for VPC health checks your ALBs.
+A Cloudflare multizone load balancer (MZLB) health checks your ALBs.
 {: shortdesc}

 <img src="images/icon-classic.png" alt="Classic infrastructure provider icon" width="15" style="width:15px; border-style: none"/> **Classic clusters: Multizone load balancer (MZLB)**